The Allele For Black Noses In Wolves

 Understanding the Genetics of Pigmentation

 Before diving into the specifics of black noses in wolves, it's essential to grasp the fundamental principles of mammalian pigmentation.
 Melanin, a pigment produced by specialized cells called melanocytes, is the primary determinant of fur, skin, and nose color in many mammals, including wolves.
-Different types of melanin exist, most notably eumelanin (black or brown) and pheomelanin (red or yellow).
-The relative amounts and types of melanin produced determine the resulting coloration.
+Now, different types of melanin exist, most notably eumelanin (black or brown) and pheomelanin (red or yellow).
+Think about it: the relative amounts and types of melanin produced determine the resulting coloration.
 Several genes regulate the production, distribution, and type of melanin, making coat color a complex polygenic trait.
 This means multiple genes interact to influence the phenotype (observable trait).

 The Search for the Black Nose Allele(s)